UNICORE-EU/unicore-docs/source/user-docs/rest-api/workflow-description/index.rst

 the transition is followed unconditionally, otherwise the condition is evaluated and the transition is followed only if the condition matches (i.e. evaluates to true).

-The syntax for a Transition is as follows.
+The syntax for a Transition is as follows:
 ::

 	{

 	  "from" : "from_id",

 	  "to" : "to_id",

 	  "condition": "expression"

 	}